sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 <img src="/assets/img/t-SNE_DBSCAN_plot.png">
 The results of DBSCAN clustering show that more clusters than expected were obtained using this method.

-## Conclusion and further study
+## Conclusion and future considerations

 In this demonstration, various dimensionality reduction and clustering methods were investigated on the handwritten digits dataset.
 When working with large data sets with many features, dimensionality reduction can be an important technique to improve the subsequent clustering process.
 Instead of using many features, one can use the features that are the most significant which represent the underlying data.
 And clustering is an important method that helps identify patterns in the underlying data.

 Within scientific fields that deal with empirical data, it may be helpful to identify trends and patterns (e.g., groups or *clusters*) in the data.
 It appears that for these analyses on the handwritten digits dataset, the dimensionality reduction method that worked best was t-SNE and the clustering algorithms that were the most promising were k-means and spectral clustering.

-To take this study further, these methods will be used on high-dimensional *unlabelled* data.
+The goal of this study was to use these methods on the handwritten digits dataset initially, but with the intent to use them on high-dimensional *unlabelled* data.